Faith in Kamma and Dukkha Sacca

 Tape 1

 Go and observe the eyeless earthworms.
 They don’t know where the chicken is and are going towards the chicken.
 Why is that?
-Because it was born in the darkness and living in the darkness.
-The objects of children and possessions are darkness.
-If you pay attention on them saccānulomika ñāṇa disappears and can fall into the Wok (i.e., hell cauldron).
-You all are happy in the darkness.
-Only with the attainment of the path knowledge (magga ñāṇa) will never in darkness and stumble on things.
-(Sayadaw continued with the Mahāvedalla Sutta, Sutta No.43, Majjhima Nikāya) This sutta is the question and answer between Mahā Koṭṭhika and Sāriputta.
+Because they were born in the darkness and live in the darkness.
+The objects of children and possessions represent darkness.
+If you pay attention to them, saccānulomika ñāṇa disappears and you can fall into the Wok (i.e., hell cauldron).

 Q: Who is the one who is unwise?
-(With reference to what is this said, ‘one who is unwise’?”)
+(With reference to what is this said, 'one who is unwise'?)

 Q: Who is the one who is wise?
 (With reference to what is this said, 'one who is wise'?)